pharquissandas/portfolio-tracker/README.md

 # Investment Portfolio Tracker
-This is a full-stack web app to track and visualise investments
+This is a full-stack web app to track and visualise investments.

 ## Structure

 - /client -> React Frontend
-- /server -> FastAPI or Flask backend
+- /server -> FastAPI Backend
 - /database -> DB scripts

 ## Features